hepplerj/Dissertation/introduction.dissertation.Heppler.md

 > --- Leo Marx[^cf2]

 Wallace Stegner no longer recognized the Santa Clara Valley in 1965.
-From his home in the foothills of the Santa Cruz Mountains that creeps along the western edge of the valley, the Stanford creative writing professor lamented the urban sprawl that had overtaken the former farmland in the flatlands.
+From his home in the foothills of the Santa Cruz Mountains that creep along the western edge of the valley, the Stanford creative writing professor lamented the urban sprawl that had overtaken the former farmland in the flatlands.
 "The orchards that used to be a spring garden of bloom down the long trough of the